 Email marketing has been around for over fifty years and has since then been providing businesses with masses of opportunities to engage with new audiences.
-More than 3.9 billion email addresses worldwide, with billions of emails sent from one inbox to another every day.
-This marketing channel has evolved over the years and remains the number one marketing channel for B2B and B2C marketers around the world.
+There are more than 3.9 billion email addresses worldwide, with billions of emails sent from one inbox to another every day.
+This marketing channel has evolved over the years and remains the number one marketing channel for B2B and B2C marketers worldwide.

 Email marketing is known to boost ROI by 4400%, and this isn’t just reserved for the big players.
-According to a study, over 73% of consumers said they prefer email as their marketing channel, while 80% of business professionals consider email a vital aspect of customer retention.
+According to a study, over 73% of consumers said they prefer email as their marketing channel, while 80% of business professionals consider email a vital customer retention aspect.